gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 :term:`Servos <Servo>` that can rotate to a given position based on PWM input signal are called **regular servos**.
 In addition, there are also **continuous rotation servos**, which are effectively just small motors in a :term:`servo <Servo>` form factor.
 They have no position control; instead, PWM signal is used to control their rotation speed.

-Many servos from FTC vendors are Dual Mode, meaning they can switch between continuous and regular modes (often requiring the use of a sold-separately servo programmer).
+Many servos from FTC\ |reg| vendors are Dual Mode, meaning they can switch between continuous and regular modes (often requiring the use of a sold-separately servo programmer).
 These servos can be used as either continuous or regular servos.

 Servo Torque And Speed
 ----------------------